viscenter/multispectral-toolkit/MANUAL.md

 ### applyflats.sh ###

-`applyflats.sh` flat-field corrects all folios in a single Daily folder using flatfields provided to the script.
+`applyflats.sh` flat-field corrects all folios in all Daily folders using flatfields found in the corresponding Daily folder.
-The script is run from inside the flatfields folio folder.
-It takes the corresponding Daily folder as its argument.
+The script is run from inside the folder containing all of the Daily folders to be processed.
+It needs no arguments to run, but takes a setup log created by `mstk.sh` as an argument.

-> $ cd ~/MVDaily_20121203/FLATS\_TODAY
-> $ ~/source/multispectral\-toolkit/applyflats.sh ~/MVDaily\_20121203
+> $ ~/source/multispectral\-toolkit/applyflats.sh [~/output\_folder/2013\-05\-09\_14/02/37\_setup.log]

-Flatfield, RGB, and RGB JPG outputs are placed in their corresponding folders inside the flatfields folder from which the script was run.
-The internal structure of these folders should remain the same for other scripts, but they can be moved elsewhere as needed.

-_NOTE: Running `applyflats.sh` requires that you have previously built the `flatten` application.
+_NOTE: Running `applyflats.sh` requires that you have previously built the `pngflatten` application.
 See **[Prerequisites](#prerequisites)** for more information._

 ### spectralize.sh ###